luka-hash/brainfuck-rs/README.md

 ### TODO
 - implement `#` for debugging purposes
-- add additional informations for debugging, more specifically, when creating the jump table, return the location of error
+- add additional information for debugging, more specifically, when creating the jump table, return the location of error
 - implement a flag for
   - buffered output on/off
   - logging levels (verbosity)